 The innovative design centres on three sections of modern elevated rail, which will create 225,000 square metres – the equivalent of 11 MCGs – of community open space for new parks, playgrounds, sporting facilities, car parking and a range of other uses that will be chosen by locals.

-This modern design built over the existing rail line will also spare passengers and drivers years of disruption during construction.
+This modern design, built over the existing Melbourne rail line will also spare passengers and drivers years of disruption during construction.
 The majority of the work can be completed with trains and roads running normally.

 Expert acoustic modelling shows that raising the line in sections will reduce rail noise at the street level.